Serbian language in Croatia: Instruction in Serbian language

-Most schools with instruction in Serbian are located in Vukovar-Srijem and Osijek-Baranja County in the area of former Eastern Slavonia, Baranja and Western Syrmia where rights on education in minority languages were provided during the United Nations Transitional Administration for Eastern Slavonia, Baranja and Western Sirmium based on the Erdut Agreement.
-Today with those schools there is also Kantakuzina Katarina Branković Serbian Orthodox Secondary School in Zagreb.
+Most schools with instruction in Serbian are located in Vukovar-Srijem and Osijek-Baranja County in the area of former Eastern Slavonia, Baranja, and Western Syrmia where rights on education in minority languages were provided during the United Nations Transitional Administration for Eastern Slavonia, Baranja and Western Sirmium based on the Erdut Agreement.
+Along with those schools there is also Kantakuzina Katarina Branković Serbian Orthodox Secondary School in Zagreb.

-In the school year 2010–2011, 3.742 students attended kindergartens, primary and secondary schools in Serbian.
-59 educational institutions offered Serbian language education that year and 561 educators and teachers worked in them.
-In school year 2011–2012 the total number of students was 4.059 in 63 educational institutions and 563 educators and teachers worked in them.
+In the school year 2010–2011, 3,742 students attended preschools, elementary, and secondary schools in Serbian.
+Some 59 educational institutions offered instruction in Serbian language that year and 561 instructors and teachers worked in them.
+In school year 2011–2012 the total number of students was 4,093 in 63 educational institutions and 563 educators and teachers worked in them.
 Number of classes or groups in this period increased from 322 to 353.

-As a chair at the Department of South Slavic languages, Faculty of Humanities and Social Sciences at the University of Zagreb has a The Chair of Serbian and Montenegrin literature.
-Among the others, lecturers of Serbian literature at the university over the time included Antun Barac, Đuro Šurmin and Armin Pavić.
+As a chair at the Department of South Slavic languages, Faculty of Humanities and Social Sciences at the University of Zagreb has the Chair of Serbian and Montenegrin literature.